xcomrade30/Hasan-Cmd/README.md

 ### Step 1: Fork the Repository

-Click the button below to fork the KHAWAR BOY repository to your GitHub account:
+Click the button below to fork the KHAWAR BOT repository to your GitHub account:

 <div align="center">
   <a href="https://github.com/mruniquehacker/Knightbot-MD/fork">